OSMIHelp/osmi_conference_handbook/Outline/initial_outline.md

 1. Know who to contact for help
 2. Check the conference map for important locations like bathrooms, quiet room, prayer room, First Aid, etc.
-3. Don't be afraid to miss a block of talks to take a break and process
+3. Know your limits.
+Don't be afraid to miss a block of talks to take a break and process.

 ##How Can Attendees/Staff Help Each Other Stay Well